madeleineudell/LowRankModels.jl/README.md

 ## Optimization

-The function `autoencode` uses an alternating directions proximal gradient method to minimize the objective.
+The function `fit` uses an alternating directions proximal gradient method to minimize the objective.
 This method is *not* guaranteed to converge to the optimum, or even to a local minimum.
 If your code is not converging or is converging to a model you dislike, there are a number of parameters you can tweak.